Japan Study Abroad: 10 Tips to Prepare and Experience a Stress-free Trip

 Are you getting ready to study abroad in Japan?
 Awesome!

-This guide is designed to help you make the necessary arrangements for your study abroad trip as well as prepare you for what to expect once you are there.
-Think of this as your road-map for getting to—and surviving in—Japan.
+This guide is designed to be your roadmap for getting to—and surviving in—Japan by helping you make the necessary arrangements for your study abroad trip, as well as preparing you for what to expect once you are there.

 So let’s dive right into details of planning your study abroad trip.

 - Is a Study Abroad Experience in Japan Right for You?

 - 10 Japan Study Abroad Tips to Prepare You for an Amazing Experience